eye-division/jennyblyth/_gallery/chloe-fremantle.md

   delight for some decades.

-  Reflections includes artist response to gardens, to urban London scenes, to remote rural Northumberland landscapes and to a hill village in the South Of France & Oxford University Botanic Garden in acrylic on canvas and gouache on watercolour paper, small, medium and large.
+  *Reflections* includes the artist's response to gardens, to urban London scenes, to remote rural Northumberland landscapes and to a hill village in the South Of France & Oxford University Botanic Garden in acrylic on canvas and gouache on watercolour paper, small, medium and large.

   **Chloe Fremantle : Muse in The Garden : March-May 2013**      The Gallery,